JackSzwergold/Cheat-Sheets/content/macOS - MAMP Related Items.md

 	date.timezone = "America/New_York"

 With that done, save the file, restart MAMP and the timezone for things like PHP error logs will now be properly set to the `America/New_York` timezone.

-***

-*macOS - MAMP Related Items (c) by Jack Szwergold; written on October 7, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*